 Based on the knowledge of the committee criteria process used by ICC-ES and IAPMO-UES those organization are specifically identified as being approved sources for committee criteria.
-If other organizations meet this criteria, then this document should be edited to include them.
+If other organizations create similar acceptable methods for evaluation, then this document should be edited to include them.